quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part13_5.4_Training_th.md

 :p How do you train a cGAN with Wasserstein distance?
 ??x
-Training a cGAN with Wasserstein distance involves optimizing both the generator \(G\) and critic \(D\).
+Training a cGAN with Wasserstein distance involves optimizing both the generator $G $ and critic$D$.
 The objective for the generator is to maximize the expected score from the critic, while the critic aims to minimize the difference between its scores on real and fake images.

 The training process can be outlined as follows: